 - Q Can Topomax cause anemia and blood loss?

-- Q What are the side effects of Topamax (topiramate)?
+- Q What should I avoid while taking Topamax (topiramate)?